Glossary

 Statutory flexible working request

-You can apply for flexible working if you’ve worked continuously for the same employer for the last 26 weeks.
+You can apply for flexible working at any point from day one of your employment, if you meet certain conditions.
 This is known as ‘making a statutory application.’

 Statutory redundancy pay